LucasDelfino92/morrowindsharp/readme.md

 ### Is (X) mod compatible with Morrowind Sharp?

 I can only try to give an educated guess.
 At the end of the day, there's no substitute for reading a mod's description and checking for compatibility in [**TES3View**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#checking-for-conflicts).
 Instructions on how to use this tool are provided in this link.

-### How many plugins and mods are there?

-I tried to keep the amount of recommended mods relatively short and to the point.
-Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-There are roughly 180 mods and 55 plugins total.

-### How much space do I need to install these mods?

-Roughly 8GB, of which **Morrowind Enhanced Textures** accounts the majority of.

-### How often is the guide updated?

-Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

 ### Do you have a Patreon I can contribute to?